inisovivax/websiteHost/index.md

 <img src="IMG_1066.jpg" alt="my_portrait" width="200"/>

+I like going on hikes with friends and visiting interesting landmarks with my family. &nbsp;

+I like playing the guitar, cooking, swimming and going to the beach &nbsp;

+## Contact me:

+email: rgao496@gmail.com &nbsp;

+cell phone: (949)-501-3648

-### About this website
+## About this website
+Click "websiteHost" on the side if the home button dissappears for some strange reason &nbsp;

-It is currently under construction please come back soon
+It is currently under construction please come back soon &nbsp;

+This website is quite buggy and I will finish it whenever I wish to work again on it (nav bar is broken)